 We give you a 24-month warranty on material and workmanship defects.
 Should defects occur during this period, we will repair them under your retailer’s warranty.
 The guarantor and contact for claims is always the retailer with which you concluded the purchase transaction.
 We cannot, unfortunately, assume any responsibility for damage caused by improper care and incorrect use.
 Such damage can, however, usually be repaired by us at cost price.

-We recommend that you have your footwear inspected six years after purchase by your specialist retailer or LOWA to look for wear or weak spots in materials or construction due to ageing or general wear and tear.
+We recommend that you have your footwear inspected five years after purchase by your specialist retailer or LOWA to look for wear or weak spots in materials or construction due to ageing or general wear and tear.

 My LOWA boots are defective, but I’m not sure if that qualifies as a warranty claim or a justified complaint?

 Please show any such defect to your specialist LOWA retailer (don’t forget your receipt!).
 Your retailer is also your guarantor and will handle your complaint accordingly within the warranty period.
 Thanks to their expertise, your retailer can best judge what steps to take, or if your boots should be sent for repair.

 If you have any questions about repairs or taking care of your boots, or any complaints, please use the follow contact form or call our service team in person:

 Explanations on material ageing (hydrolysis)

 Soles with a PU-based (polyurethane) impact-absorbing wedge have very good high cushioning properties and also retain them for a very long time.
 Nevertheless, PU foams are subject to usual ageing.
 Over time, the material becomes brittle and can come off.
 The rubber outsole also ages over the years and hardens.
 That affects both the cushioning and adhesive properties of the rubber.
 You should therefore have your footwear checked after 6 years at the latest by a retailer or LOWA.
 Whether the footwear has been worn a lot or not is irrelevant.
 Many models can then be resoled so that you can continue to use them.